 Farm Forward is a team of strategists, campaigners, and thought leaders guiding the movement to change the way our world eats and farms.
-What sets us apart from other animal welfare groups is our visionary leadership that looks beyond suffering reduction to the overall institutional and cultural change that will end factory farming.
+What sets us apart from other animal welfare groups is our vision that looks beyond incremental suffering reduction on factory farms, towards the institutional and cultural change that will end factory farming.

 On this page, we summarize some of our most recent victories for humane, sustainable farming in the United States.
 To learn more about our ongoing projects, you can explore our work here.

 The most robust program of Farm Forward’s “Faith in Food Initiative” is the Jewish Initiative for Animals (JIFA), a movement to support innovative programs to turn Jewish values of compassion for animals into action while building Jewish American communities in the process.
 Our most recent accomplishments include the launch of The Ark Project, our groundbreaking new curriculum for Jewish youth to connect their love for animals to Jewish values through a bar or bat mitzvah (b’nai mitzvah) project, and our unparalleled work to bring higher-welfare heritage chicken back to kosher consumers for the first time in decades.
 JIFA Educators have presented at national and regional conferences, coordinated Jewish humane education at 20 Jewish summer camps, created two dozen sets of educational resources, and organized 25 events nationwide that address the intersection of Jewish values, animal welfare, and ethical food choices.

 Improving Poultry Welfare: Landmark Announcement to Address Genetic Health